 Head Sommelier Stefan Kobald in his element at Pollen Street Social in Mayfair

 What's the best part of your job?

-What are 5 challenges you normally face in your job and how do you tackle these?
+What are the 5 challenges you normally face in your job and how do you tackle them?

 Any favorite food and wine pairing suggestions for London drinks enthusiasts?

-Explain your weekly tasks, please go in detail about what all you do.
+Please explain your weekly tasks, going into detail about what you do.

 What's your personal career goal?
 And how are you investing or planning to get there?